 Founders Chapel is more than just a beautiful place of worship.
 It’s part of the fabric of the University of San Diego.
 It’s family.

-It took two years to build, opening in 1953 as part of university co-founder Mother Rosalie Clifton Hill’s vision for the evolving San Diego College for Women.
+It took nearly two years to build before formally being dedicated Feb.
+2, 1954 as part of university co-founder Mother Rosalie Clifton Hill’s vision for the evolving San Diego College for Women.
 Founders Chapel remains a popular wedding venue for USD alumni, hosts daily mass at 12:15 p.m., Mass for Peace at 9 p.m. every Wednesday during the school year, Sunday Mass at 7 and 9 p.m. and seasonal events such as Lessons and Carols in December.

 “It’s really about the community for me and how students, alumni and everyone come together here.
 It’s a great place for everyone to gather,” said Sara Campion, a senior psychology major, about Founders Chapel.